AceDataCloud/FluxAPI/README.md

 The returned result contains multiple fields, described as follows:

-- `success`: the status of the video generation task at this time.
+- `success`: the status of the image generation task at this time.
-- `task_id`: the ID of the video generation task at this time.
+- `task_id`: the ID of the image generation task at this time.
-- `trace_id`: the tracking ID of the video generation at this time.
+- `trace_id`: the tracking ID of the image generation at this time.
 - `data`: the result list of the image generation task at this time.
   - `image_url`: the link to the image generation task.
   - `prompt`: the prompt.

-We can see that we have obtained satisfactory image information, and we only need to retrieve the generated Flux images based on the image link addresses in `data`.
+We can see that we have obtained satisfactory image information, and we only need to retrieve the generated Flux images based on the image link address in the `data` result.

 Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, for example, the CURL code is as follows: